-All fees, except tuition and additional services such as lunch, are non-refundable.
+All fees (Including Summer School fees), are non-refundable and non-transferable, except tuition and additional services such as lunch.
 If a refund on tuition fees is requested, parents must fill out a refund request form and submit it to the office at least 30 days prior to the student's last day of school.